chewbeckie/Outbreak_EnrichmentCulture/docs/shortrd-map_and_bin.md

 # shortrd-map_and_bin.nf usage

-Short reads are mapped to the assembled contigs (SH and WG) by bwa.
+Short reads are mapped to the assembled contigs (locA and locB) by bwa.
 The BAM files are then used for binning with metaBAT2 and variant calling.
 This script requires the following as inputs:

 * `--index` - a `.csv` runtable with information about the sample name, path to read1 and path to read 2 of each individual illumina short readsets
     ```